This is a Step-by-Step guide to fix the media offline issues in DaVinci Resolve (version 18.5, 18, 17, etc.) – updated for 2023!

 #3 – DaVinci Resolve Media Offline Frames / Flickering Issue

-The most common issue is the media offline frames you get while playing back the clip in the timeline.
+Media offline frames are the most common issue you get while playing back the clip in the timeline.
 This results in a flickering media offline error.

-Huge ones like red camera files take a lot of bandwidth for read-write operation.
+Huge file sizes coming from cameras like red cameras – take a lot of bandwidth for read-write operation.
 Hence, external storage is not suggested.

-Another reason could be – dropped frames during recording.
+Another reason – dropped frames during recording.
 Shooting slow and fast scenes with the same fps will result in dropped frames.
-Resolve will show the dropped frames as offline.
+Resolve shows the dropped frames as offline.

 Fix for Media Offline Frame Issue in Resolve